brianbroderick/wergild/docs/creation.md

 of individual cells, which are also alive.
 When enough cells die, so does the host, but this doesn't mean the atoms making up these cells are removed from existence.
 The nutrients of a fallen leaf are absorbed into the ground and help sustain next year's growth.

 What is consciousness?
-This seems to exist outside the realm of physical matter.
-Yet, for all of our science, we
+This is one thing that seems to exist outside the realm of physical matter.
+Yet, for all of our science, it's difficult to measure.
+Even more mysteriously, the only consciousness we can guarantee exists is our own.

+The entire universe exists from our point of view, and our consciousness exists apart from physcial matter.